finolafogarty/NeighbourhoodBirds/_posts/2021-4-11-Song-Sparrow.md

 Where to look: Look in eye-level bushes or on the ground in front of where you are walking.
 You will often flush these birds out before noticing the as you walk.

-Something I learned about this bird: Song sparrows compete/fight with Fox Sparrows!
+Something I learned about this bird: Song sparrows fight with Fox Sparrows!
 Check out the “Favourites” tab for a photo.
 They were chasing each other in a bush and I snapped a brief standoff between them on the path.

 ![_config.yml]({{ site.baseurl }}/images/sparrow2.jpg)